reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

     RUN apt-get install ncbi-blast+

-Note that these are the exact same commands that we just ran interactively.
-We just prepend specific directives that will be interpreted by Docker.
+Note that these are mostly the exact same commands that we just ran interactively, but that we prepend specific directives that will be interpreted by Docker.

 -  ``FROM`` - tells Docker to start building our image onto a certain